basecamp/bc3-api/sections/uploads.md

 **Required parameters**: `attachable_sgid` for an uploaded attachment.
 See the [Create an attachment][attachments] endpoint for more info on uploading attachments.

 _Optional parameters_:
 * `description` - containing information about the upload.
-See our [Rich text content][rich] guide for what HTML tags allowed.
+See our [Rich Text][rich] guide for what HTML tags allowed.
 * `base_name` - an new file name for the upload. `base_name` should be a file name *without* an extension (e.g. `"pizza"` for `"pizza.png"`).

 This endpoint will return `201 Created` with the current JSON representation of the upload if the creation was a success.
 See the [Get an upload](#get-an-upload) endpoint for more info on the payload.